 |Examples: AES, DES, RC4||Examples: RSA, DSA, Diffie Hellman|

-The Asymmetric key encryption algorithms like RSA are amazing and extremely secure, but they can only be used to encrypt small amount of data, this is why a Hybrid approach is used to perform encryption in most scenarios; where the actual message or data is encrypted via a symmetric key encryption algorithm, and then that symmetric key is encrypted using an asymmetric key encryption algorithm.
+The asymmetric key encryption algorithms like RSA are extremely secure, but they can only be used to encrypt small amount of data, this is why a Hybrid approach is used to perform encryption in most scenarios; where the actual message or data is encrypted via a symmetric key encryption algorithm, and then that symmetric key is encrypted using an asymmetric key encryption algorithm.

 Electronic Frontier Foundation has a pretty good explainer about how both of these encryption techniques work, there are basically two ways to go about doing encryption: encrypting data at rest and encrypting data in transit.

 Encrypting Data In Transit